orieasterly/portfolio/README.md

 - Automation enables a shift towards more strategic initiatives and creative problem-solving to established, agile, and scalable operations, driving continuous improvement.
 </details>

-# 6. Enhancing Efficiency and Agility in SKU Costing with Excel and VBA (October 2021 - June 2023)
+# 6. Streamlining SKU Costing Calculations: Automating Efficiency and Agile Decision-Making with Excel and VBA (October 2021 - June 2023)

 ## Objective
 - Create an intuitive SKU Costing Automation model with Microsoft Excel and Visual Basic for Applications (VBA).